PEGGY NEEDS SURGERY TO SAVE HER LIFE

 - A sponsorship certificate;

-- Exclusive access to photos of your sponsored animal that only other sponsors get to see;
+- Exclusive access to photos of your sponsored resident that only other sponsors get to see;

 - Our heart-felt appreciation; and

-- Free access to visit your sponsored animal at Cranky's FARM
+- Free access to visit your sponsored resident at Cranky's FARM

-If you would like to sponsor a Cranky's FARM resident just go to the animals page, click on the animal you want to sponsor and then click on the "Sponsor Me" button at the bottom of their bio.
+If you would like to sponsor a Cranky's FARM resident just go to the residents page, click on the resident you want to sponsor and then click on the "Sponsor Me" button at the bottom of their bio.

 "He would change our lives forever"